-

 300-level: The Psychology of Organizations

 Within Organisational Behavior a multidisciplinary approach is taken toward the study of human behavior in organizations.
 However, particular emphasis is placed on the role played by (Social) psychology in the analysis of and and recommendations regarding issues within organisations.
 Interactions between individuals and the system in which they live and work will be explored.
-Individual, group and organizational levels of analysis and interventions are included: communication, motivation, creativity, individual and team development, intergroup behavior, leadership, and management.300-level: Psychodiagnostics and Psychotherapies
+Individual, group and organizational levels of analysis and interventions are included: communication, motivation, creativity, individual and team development, intergroup behavior, leadership, and management.300-level: Psychodiagnostics & Psychotherapies

 The course explores the field of Clinical Psychology, focusing on theoretical and practical perspectives in psychodiagnostics and psychotherapies.
 The student will develop an in-depth understanding of the psychodiagnostic process and treatments of mental health conditions and disorders, by gaining knowledge and skills in psychological assessment (learning to administer and interpret personality tests, clinical interviews, intellectual assessment, etc.), as well as main theories and techniques of psychotherapy (For example, Psychoanalysis, Cognitive-Behavioral Therapy) in adults and children.